 9.3.3.1.4 Closing IMS data channel in conjunction with MMTel session modification

-If the terminating UE receives a reINVITE message including an SDP offer in which the UDP port number of the data channel media description was set to zero or the "a=dcmap" line of the data channel media description was removed, and the terminating UE accepts the data channel termination, it shall return a 200 OK response on the re-INVITE with the generated the SDP answer based on the IETF RFC 8864 [14].
+If the terminating UE receives a re-INVITE message including an SDP offer in which the UDP port number of the data channel media description was set to zero or the "a=dcmap" line of the data channel media description was removed, and the terminating UE accepts the data channel termination, it shall return a 200 OK response to the re-INVITE with the generated SDP answer based on the IETF RFC 8864 [14].

-If the terminating UE wants to terminate a separate data channel during the session modification by sending re-INVITE request, the procedure defined in clause 9.3.2.1.4 applies.
+If the terminating UE wants to close an established application data channel during the session modification by sending re-INVITE request, the procedure defined in clause 9.3.2.1.4 applies.

-NOTE: The IMS data channel termination during the session modification does not impact the ongoing audio, video or other data channels within the IMS session.
+NOTE: The application data channel termination during the session modification does not impact the ongoing audio, video or other data channels within the IMS session.

 * * * End of Changes * * * *